s-nicholson/survey/README.md

 Simple config-driven survey app which generates a multi-choice questionnaire and then allows simple exploration of the results data using DC.js

-I wanted to figure out if we can easily build an alternative to a SaaS survey platform for this - partially to keep control of submission data.
+I wanted to figure out if we can easily build an alternative to a SaaS survey platform for this, the things I wanted from the solution were:

+* keep control of response data,
+* allow anonymous responses,
+  * but still at least prevent *anyone* from responding,
+* allow anyone who contributes to see the results.

-> This is a very MVP solution, but it seems to hang together.
+> This is a very MVP solution, I've cut a pile of corners, but it seems to hang together.

 ## Design